lucaszischka/BottomSheet/README.md

 - Changing the threshold does not affect whether either option is enabled.
 - The default threshold is 30% (0.3).

+`.iPadFloatingSheet(Bool)`: Makes the iPad's bottom sheet be an actual bottom sheet when set to true.
+- The default is `false`.

+`.relativeSheetWidth(Double?)`: Sets the relative width of the sheet.
+- Relative to the available width.
+- Max 1, min 0.
+- Set to `nil` to disable, and let the library decide the width.

+`.accountForKeyboardHeight(Bool)`: Adds bottom padding to the main content equal to the keyboard height when the keyboard appears.
+- The default is `false`.
+- Will not move the sheet further up if the sheet has a smaller height than the keyboard.

 ## BottomSheetPosition